 Show remains consistent all the way through, and even manages an ending that feels earned and satisfying.
 Highly recommend. ❤️

 Well-written, well-cast, and well-handled, Moonlight Drawn By Clouds is a fun fusion youthy sageuk with a boatload of heart.
 Show not only knows how to bring out the best in its story and its characters, it knows how to engage the heart and bring on the feels too.

-The main cast is excellent and our lead couple is exceedingly cute together, but this show’s standout is definitely Park Bo Gum, who is simply wonderful as Crown Prince Yeong.
 There’s a spot of drag in the latter episodes, but it doesn’t last for too long.
 Importantly, Show never loses it’s emotional core, and is quite cracky-delicious the rest of the time, to boot.

 A stage swiftly set with strong stakes; a capable cast; deft execution.
 Two Weeks has all three and is one tense rollercoaster ride from start to finish.

 Two Weeks has quite a few narrative pieces to juggle, what with life-and-death literally hanging in the balance, emotional baggage the size of a small country along for the ride, and a poignant, heartwrenching-heartwarming father-daughter relationship blossoming at its core through it all.
-Admirably, the show manages to deliver it all in a way that feels satisfying, well-paced and coherent through the very end.

 The entire cast is pretty excellent, but the stand-out is Lee Jun Ki, who truly is mesmerizing as our resident fugitive daddy on the run, finally faced with a reason to live that is bigger than himself: his little girl.